Stalker (TV series)

-Stalker was an American police procedural crime drama television series about victims of stalking and the detectives of the LAPD's Threat Assessment Unit who investigate the crimes.
-The show ran for one season on CBS, from October 1, 2014, to May 18, 2015.
+Stalker is an American crime drama television series created by Kevin Williamson that ran for one season on CBS, from October 1, 2014, to May 18, 2015.
 The series aired on Wednesdays for seventeen episodes and Monday for the last three.
+The show is about victims of stalking and the detectives of the LAPD's Threat Assessment Unit who investigate the crimes.

 On May 8, 2015, CBS canceled Stalker after one season, ending the show on an unresolved cliffhanger.

 Plot summary

 Det.
 Jack Larsen is a recent transfer to the LAPD Threat Assessment Unit from the NYPD homicide division, whose confidence, strong personality, and questionable behavior has landed him in trouble before—but whose past behavior may also prove valuable in his new job.
 His boss, Lt.
 Beth Davis, is strong, focused and an expert in the field, driven by her traumatic personal experience.
 With the rest of their team, young but eager Det.
 Ben Caldwell and deceptively smart Det.
 Janice Lawrence, Larsen and Davis assess the threat level of cases and respond before the stalking and intimidation spirals out of control, all while trying to keep their personal obsessions at bay.